Icheler/coExplore/README.md

 change move_base
 change from proactive to reactive code
 ~~add node between assign and move_base of robots~~
 blacklist goals somehow
-change search time to be array
+~~change search time to be array~~
+add visualization for better goal debugging
+change goal point if unreachable as first try
+blacklist afterwards
+tuning of frontier sizes
+check if big frontier size is better
+assign gets issues when only one frontier remains

 improvements:
 better distribution